Nikodemek18/EIPs/EIPS/eip-compliance-token.md

 an already established paradigm: any address which holds one of these such tokens has a legally identified party behind it with any number of specific queryable compliance attestations.

-We therefore make no assumptions about the number of addresses owned by a particular person or business entity, nor we do we require a compliant entities handle these tokens any differently than other ERC721 tokens.

 Claims are attested to by _validators_ (who may therefore also mint tokens tied to these attestations).
 These are organizations which provide specific verifications for end-users; ultimately, the _Ecosystem Owner_ (original contract owner) backs the claims distributed on the